browserengineering/book/book/scheduling.md

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

-Now, multi-threaded architectures are tricky, so let's do a little planning.
+Now, multithreaded architectures are tricky, so let's do a little planning.

 To start, the one thread that exists already---the one that runs when you start the browser---will be the browser thread.
 We'll make a main